emmilco/macro-tracker/README.md

 # Macro Tracker

+> [!NOTE]
+> This application was built largely as an exercise in using an LLM to code.
+Nearly all of the code is AI-generated.
+This should also explain some of the peculiarities of the project, including the minimal file structure (which was chose to make code changes more efficient for rapid development).
+Everything from here on out in this README is AI-generated.

 A comprehensive macro tracking web application built with React, TypeScript, and Supabase.
 Track your daily food intake with real-time macro calculations, support for workout/rest day targets, and a beautiful modern interface.

 ![Macro Tracker Screenshot](screenshot.png)